danielegrandi-adsk/IDETC23-Autodesk-hackathon/dataset/README.md

 # Train Dataset Download
 The train dataset is provided as a series of 7z archives.

 The size of the dataset is 120 GB and 18.8 GB compressed.
+There are 6336 folders in the dataset, corresponding to the 6336 folders in the training set.

 We provide a script to download and extract the files below.